-Ensure that the pre-disaster economic preparedness plan is adopted by local stakeholders.
+Ensure that the pre-disaster economic preparedness plan is adopted by the community.
 Keep the plan up to date and reflective of what is happening in the community, province and economy in general.

 In 2011, fire forced the evacuation of 7000 residents from Slave Lake Alberta.
-Key government buildings were lost in the fire and many of the community's emergency personnel lost their homes.
+A key government building was lost in the fire and many of the community's emergency personnel lost their homes.
 As a result, there were stages during the fire where communication between key responders was lost.

-A valuable lesson from the fire links directly to the need for emergency personnel, municipal government officials, and other designated disaster recovery leaders to coordinate disaster response lists 'prior' to an emergency and to house the list in more than one location.2
+A valuable lesson from the fire links directly to the need for emergency personnel, municipal government officials and other designated disaster recovery leaders to coordinate disaster response lists 'prior' to an emergency and to house the list in more than one location.